jonathanromeo808-sys/gittutorial/README.md

-Honestly, it was weird at first but we were able to do all mergings and editing We created a file that printed the first and last name, then converted it into a code that prints the first and last name repeatedly
+Honestly, it was weird at first, but we were able to do all mergings and editing
 colaborator: Tyrese Lovell
+Initial setup and branching using a text editor Committing changes, Collaboration and remote push, and pulled request confirmation